vimvaders/ctf_xinetd/README.md

 Put files to floder `bin`.
 They'll be copied to /home/ctf. **Update the flag** at the same time.

 The executable file must be `bin/challenge`.
+Libraries in `bin` will be linked first.

 You can also edit `Dockerfile, ctf.xinetd, start.sh` for custom your environment.